 No matter how depressing the picture is, there is hope.
 Colorado-based executive, entrepreneur, philanthropist, and civic leader Kent Thiry took on a company described as being in “financial shambles” and not only kept it from going bankrupt but took it all the way to the Fortune 500.
 However, hope by itself is not enough.
 You need to fully understand your economic situation and execute a business recovery plan.

 Start by determining whether your business has enough cash flow to pay its bills.
 Does your business have enough money to pay for emergency expenses?
 Is your business paying its bills on time?
 If you have personal debt related to the business, are you making your payments on time?
+Does it have excess inventory you can liquidate or accounts receivables you can cash in on quickly if you offer a discount?
 If you are struggling with any of these issues, then you need to find ways to cut your costs.

 Hiring a CFO, CFA, CPA, and/or bookkeeper can all help to get your finances back on track.
 Sometimes financial management software is all you need to help you understand the big picture of where you can cut expenses or earn more income.